 Have full responsibility for Your account, and the credentials related to Your account, and ensure no unauthorised access to it

 Only connect to the platform if You are able to do so in accordance with the Data Protection Act

-Have full responsibility for who you choose to share your data with, and not to connect to any third party applications unless satisfied with their terms and conditions, and the privacy policies which govern them
+Have full responsibility for who You choose to share Your data with, and not connect to any third party applications unless satisfied with their terms and conditions, and the privacy policies which govern them

 Now, here’s a bit more detail on Our full terms in each area:

 1. Connecting your MIS to the Platform: In order to use Our service, You will be providing access to information about Your school through Your Management Information System (MIS).
 It is Your responsibility to connect to the Platform in a properly authorised way.
 Assembly has access to Your school data only as requested by You, and only for the purposes of performing services on Your behalf.

 2. Usage: Assembly exists to assist You in extending, analysing and aggregating Your data for the purposes of school improvement.
 You agree to use Our services for this purpose only.